quadsurf/raw-two-way-data-binding/README.md

 - redo the 2-way data binding with `Object.observe`
 - redo the 2-way data binding without using properties on the window object
+- package it into more of a framework (a top level function)
+- support more deeply nested binds (like `data-bind="foo.bar"`)
+- write tests for it with Karma + (Jasmine / Mocha Chai)
+- enable the ability to bind to an array and have it add / remove nodes when things are added / removed from the array